 Passmore late Autumn dinner in a local pub.

 Summer Barbecue either in the open area by the canal or, if the weather is threatening, in a resident’s garden under the Passmore Association marquee.

 An Ancient Village at the heart of a New Town

 The Parish of Old Woughton is exceptional in that it contains one of the 13 villages taken in by the New Town development in 1967.
 Woughton is the most ‘unspoilt’ of the villages having been maintained within a grid square and bounded by the Ouzel Valley Parkland, protecting it from much of the character changing consequences of development.
 At its core, the Scheduled Ancient Monument and extensive Village Greens protect the shrunken medieval village landscape which has resulted in minimal impact to the heart of the Parish and original village.

 Woughton Heritage is a local group of volunteers who share an interest in this rich historical and rare heritage landscape.

 The work has been supported by the Community Foundation and Ward Councillor Grants which have provided the means and resources to produce and display material in a professional and in the most engaging way.
-Support of people born locally will enable us to leave a legacy with a guided walk booklet underway.
+Recently, a generous donation in memory of former Councillor Richard Freeman, born locally, will enable us to leave a legacy with a guided walk booklet underway.
 Something for residents, visitors and future generations to enjoy.
 We now have over 60 information panels / boards/ maps and posters that provide a wealth of information that can be reused and presented in a ‘pop-up’ fashion making the most use of each piece of research.

 We plan to develop a website and platform and other mediums to share our work and celebrate this amazing and very special Parish.
 In the meantime, if you would like to join the team and participate at any level that suits you (informally or socially, mailing list or major research!) then do contact us at: email@example.com